Many aspiring entrepreneurs and business owners obsess about starting a business. This obsession can be all-encompassing, and most never get started.

 Leverage focus groups

-An easy way for your product to fail before it gets off the ground is by failing to take into account valuable customer feedback.
+An easy way for your product to fail before it gets off the ground is by failing to consider valuable customer feedback.
 This is where focus groups can be instrumental.

 A focus group is a product research tool for getting the opinions of a small but diverse number of people focused on a specific product.
-In a focus group, each member reviews your product and any accompanying marketin materials.
+In a focus group, each member reviews your product and any accompanying marketing materials.
+We love focus groups and offer them in all custom design projects on crowdspring.

-As the product manufacturer, you’ll want to ask questions to find out how likely the participants are to buy your product.
+As the product manufacturer, you’ll want to ask questions to determine how likely the participants are to buy your product.
 You can also ask for feedback on what they think a fair price point might be.
-A focus group is also a chance to compile additional suggestions or ideas for improvements to your current design.
+A focus group can also compile additional suggestions or ideas for improvements to your current design.

 In many ways, most crowdfunding sites like Kickstarter serve as big focus groups.
 We recently wrote about this in Design a Successful Product: 6 Product Design Best Practices from Kickstarter.